tyler-technologies-oss/forge-design-system/blog/2025-05-20-consolidated-tyler-icons-library/index.md

   ```

 - **Updated documentation**: The documentation has been updated to reflect the new icon set organization.
-- **New icons**: We updated the icon library to include new icons that were not previously available in the
+- **Added over 1000 new icons**: We updated the icon library to include new icons that were not previously available in the
   old icon sets.
 This means that you can now use the latest and greatest icons!
-- **No more duplicates**: The new icon set has been cleaned up to remove any duplicate icons that
-  existed across the old icon sets.
-This means that you can now use the same icon name without worrying
+- **Reduced duplicates**: The icons have been cleaned up to reduce duplicates.
+This means that you can now use the same icon
-  about which icon set it belongs to.
+  name without worrying about which icon set it belongs to.
 - **Forge Core Library**: The core Tyler Forge component library has been updated to use the new
   consolidated icon set.